Change Not Chance?

 I am blessed to have maintained a precious relationship with three colleagues with whom I worked over a number of years as part of an exciting community development initiative called ACE Communities.
 Although we are all now self-employed we continue to connect via monthly group Skype calls.
 Our conversations are a mix of personal and business but always always reflect deep, rich learning, and probably a little too much fun.

 In anticipation of an upcoming call this week, one of the group suggested we provide a bit more structure by having each of us address three questions.
-One question - “What one moment stands out for you that’s been life-changing or a memorable learning moment?” - triggered a memory from many years ago that never fails to make me smile.
+One question triggered a memory from many years ago that never fails to make me smile.
+That question was, “What one moment stands out for you that’s been life-changing?”

 I was 18 years old and in my second year of serious competition in track.

 With some of my key contenders competing elsewhere, I managed to win gold at the Eastern Canadian meet in the 400 metres and to everyone’s surprise, especially my own, qualified for the national championships in Winnipeg.

 Although my coach was really positive and never really said so, I knew I was in over my head.
 Whereas the pre-printed program listed qualifying times for the other competitors, mine was blank.
 One look at the times of the competitors and I knew the coach had omitted my time to save me being embarrassed.